 In the risk and capital management process, organisation culture is the foundation on which the other elements are built.
 SpareBank 1 SMN's organisation culture comprises management philosophy, managerial style and the people making up the organisation with their individual qualities such as integrity, values, and ethical stance.
-A deficient organisation culture cannot be compensated for by imposing other oversight and control measures.
+A deficient organisation culture cannot be compensated for by imposing other management and control measures.

-The Group attaches importance to a control and management structure that promotes targeted and independent management and control.
+The Group emphasises a control and management structure that promotes targeted and independent management and control.
 The risk management process is three-tiered:

-The Board of Directors establishes the Group's risk profile and ensures that the Group's own funds are satisfactory based on the risk in the Group and requirements set by the authorities.
+The Board of Directors of SpareBank 1 SMN is responsible for overseeing that the Group's own funds are satisfactory based on the adopted risk profile and requirements set by the authorities.

 The Group Board establishes the overarching objectives such as risk profile, return targets and the distribution of capital on the respective risk areas.
-The Board also establishes overall limits, authorisations and guidelines for risk management within the Group, as well as all significant aspects of risk management models and decision-making processes.
+The Board also establishes overall limits, authorisations and guidelines for risk management within the Group as well as all significant aspects of risk management models and decision-making processes.

-The Group CEO is responsible for risk management.
-Hence he is responsible for seeing to the implementation of effective risk management systems in the Group and to the monitoring of risk exposure.
-The Group CEO is also responsible for delegating authorisations and for reporting to the Board.
+The Group CEO is responsible for risk management hence monitoring risk exposure and the implementation of effective risk management systems in the Group.
+The Group CEO is also responsible for delegating authorisations and reporting to the Board.

-The Divisions are responsible for the day-to-day risk management within their respective business areas, and they must at all times see to it that risk management and risk exposure comply with the limits and overarching management principles established by the Board or the Group CEO.
+The business areas are responsible for the day-to-day risk management within their respective areas, and they must at all times see to it that risk management and risk exposure comply with the limits and overarching management principles established by the Board or the Group CEO.

-The Risk Management Division is organised independently of the business units and reports directly to the Group CEO.
-This division is responsible for the Group's risk models and for the further development of effective risk management systems.
-It is also responsible for independent risk assessment, risk reporting and for overall monitoring of risk within the Group.
+The Risk Management Department is organised independently of the business units and reports directly to the Group CEO.
+This department is responsible for the Group's risk models and the further development of effective risk management systems.
+It is also responsible for independent risk assessments, risk reporting and for overall risk monitoring within the Group.